huizliang/SQL_Practice/README.md

 # SQL_Practice

-This repository contains datasets that I've practice SQL with.
+This repository contains SQL queries that I've written to clean and explore datasets.